Burkes321/samuel-burke-dev/README.md

 ## TODO - things I want to implement in the future

 - add some max-width to each page to make very large display not cause problems
+- have the current page highlighted in the navigation bar
 - Once I have some personal projects done, create a section to showcase them
 - responsivity down to most mobile devices (~360px width), currently works down to 1200px
 - add a blog - somewhere to post thoughts about new tech, trends etc